Fiserv/Commerce-Hub/docs/In-Person/Integrations/Encrypted-PIN-Pad.md

 <!-- type: card
 title: Track Data
-description: Payment Track can be used as EMV Fallback and involves manually swiping the payment source into a payment terminal using a magnetic stripe.
+description: Payment Track can be used as EMV Fallback and involves manually swiping the payment source into a payment terminal using a magnetic stripe (magstripe).
 link: ?path=docs/In-Person/Encrypted-Payments/Track.md
 -->